Hoover High School (San Diego, California)

-Herbert Hoover High School is a comprehensive, public secondary school located in the City Heights neighborhood of San Diego, California, United States.
-It is part of the San Diego Unified School District.
+Herbert Hoover High School is a comprehensive, public secondary school in the City Heights neighborhood of San Diego, California, United States.
+It is part of San Diego Unified School District.
 It is one of the oldest schools in San Diego.

 History

 The school was established in 1930 and named in honor of then U.S. President Herbert Hoover.
 The first principal was Floyd Johnson.
 It originally opened as a beige stucco building with a red-tile roof and unreinforced concrete, giving it a Spanish-style appearance.
 As part of a tradition related to signing their yearbooks, 12th grade (senior) students climbed a tower that became a signature defining aspect of the campus.